Filous

-Matthias Oldofredi (born 4 March 1997), known by his stage name Filous (stylised in all lowercase), is an Austrian music producer, disc jockey and remixer.
+Matthias Oldofredi (born 4 March 1997), known by his previous stage name Filous (stylised in all lowercase) and current stage name Mietze Conte, is an Austrian music producer, disc jockey and remixer.

 Career

 Oldofredi first published his remixes on YouTube and SoundCloud and thus became popular.
-In 2015, he published the single "How Hard I Try" with James Hersey, which reached the Austrian, German and Dutch charts as well as the Belgian Ultratip charts.
+In 2015, he published the single "How Hard I Try" with James Hersey, which reached the Austrian, German, and Dutch charts as well as the Belgian Ultratip charts.
 Filous was nominated for the Austrian Amadeus Awards 2016 in the categories "Artist of the Year", "Song of the Year" and "Electronic/Dance".
 On 11 January 2017, he was awarded with the European Border Breakers Award (EBBA).
 In 2020, Filous collaborated with The Kooks on their single "Hey Love".